jasmines-co/toshitext/README.md

 # toshi-text
-Send Bitcoin with a text message. test
+Send BTC with a text message.